Would love your thoughts, please comment at the end of the post!

 According to the American Society for Metabolic and Bariatric Surgery (ASMBS), it is common to lose hair for 3-6 months after surgery.

-Though the reasons for this are unknown, hair loss after bariatric surgery is not permanent, and follicle do re-grow after some time.
+Though the reasons for this are unknown, hair loss after bariatric surgery is not permanent, and follicles do re-grow after some time.
 To make sure your hair grows back again and to prevent thinning of hair, take ample quantities of vitamins and minerals and protein.

 - Reports suggest that post bariatric surgery hair loss is common but not the cause for baldness.1